ArkEcosystemArchive/docs-legacy/docs/tutorials/core/how-to-write-custom-transactions.md

 ## Plugin Setup

 Now all is left is some code for registering our plugin!
-This is done in `index.ts`.
+This is done in `plugin.ts`.

 ```ts
 import { Container, Logger } from "@arkecosystem/core-interfaces";